-There is no water service required.
+There is public water on site; no new water service is required.

 10.4.2 Sewage Disposal Provisions

 The development must be provided with a method of disposing of sewage which is in compliance with the State Plumbing Code.
 If provisions are proposed for on-site waste disposal, all such systems must conform to the Subsurface Wastewater Disposal Rules.